gness1804/cursor-commands/create-commit-message.md

 # Create Commit Message

 Create a Git commit message for all the code that has been changed.
 Either staged or unstaged.
-The message should be short: one main sentence, summarizing the changes, and then 2 to 6 bullet points, depending on the complexity of the changes made.
+The message should be short: one main sentence, summarizing the changes, and then 2 to 3 bullet points, depending on the complexity of the changes made.
 The commitment message should be written in an appropriate tone.
 Please also follow the standards below.

+The commit message should really be no more than three bullet points.
+Otherwise, you're really describing the diff more than you're actually summarizing what got changed.

 ## Commit Message Standards